jeancochrane/jeancochrane.com/content/blog/encodings-all-the-way-down.md

 To me, this is a foundational magic of computing.
 It's the insight that allows you to accomplish amazing and strange feats like [storing any file as an album on Bandcamp]().
 Or, if you'd like, printing a T-Shirt that can rip DVDs.

+[^coleman]: For detailed history of the DeCSS case in the context of the free software movement, see E. Gabriella Coleman's *[Coding Freedom: The Ethics and Aesthetics of Hacking](https://press.princeton.edu/titles/9883.html)* (Princeton: Princeton University Press, 2012), pages 170-9. [(PDF)](https://gabriellacoleman.org/Coleman-Coding-Freedom.pdf)